 What is a SIM?

-While a SIM is a software component, when people say “SIM,” they’re generally referring to the physical hardware that stores it: a SIM card.
-This is usually the case when comparing a SIM, eSIM, and iSIM.
+While a SIM includes a software component when people say “SIM,” they’re generally referring to the physical hardware that stores it: a SIM card.
+Standard SIM cards come in traditional form factors mini(2FF), micro(2FF), and nano (4FF) - but there are SIM chips in the embedded form factor (MFF2) - that are often ambiguously called eSIM.

 Disadvantages of a SIM

-All of these problems can be mitigated by using either an eSIM or iSIM.
+All of these problems can be mitigated by using either an eSIM.

 What is an eSIM?